tearfulDalvik/library-reception/README.md

 # Library Reception
-This is a demo reception framework for libraries.
+This is a demo reception framework for libraries on Telnet.
 Was our homework.